War (The Temptations song): Bruce Springsteen version

 "War" was performed in concert by Bruce Springsteen and the E Street Band in 1985, added to the set list for the final few shows of their lengthy Born in the U.S.A.
 Tour.
-Springsteen and his manager Jon Landau were looking for a way to make these concluding shows, taking place at the Los Angeles Memorial Coliseum, a little different and special, and Landau suggested playing "War".
-A year earlier, he had suggested the same, as a loose protest against Reagan administration foreign policy in Central America and elsewhere, but the band had been unable to come up with an effective arrangement.
-This time, however, they did.
-Springsteen taped the words of the song to his arm, prefaced the song with a spoken admonition not to blindly trust the government, leaders or anything else, and then he and the band performed a rock rendition.
+Springsteen and his manager Jon Landau sought to make these concluding shows, taking place at the Los Angeles Memorial Coliseum, a little different and special, and Landau suggested playing "War".
+A year earlier, he had suggested the same, as a loose protest against Reagan administration foreign policy in Central America and elsewhere, but the band had been unable to come up with an effective arrangement at the time.

+Performed as a hard rock rendition, Springsteen taped the lyrics to his arm, and prefaced the song with a spoken admonition against blind trust in government or leadership.

-Springsteen released the September 30, 1985 performance as part of his 1986 box set, Live/1975–85.
+Springsteen released the September 30, 1985, performance as part of his 1986 box set, Live/1975–85.
 "War" was chosen as the first single from the set, reaching # 8 on the Billboard Hot 100 chart and #9 on the Cashbox Top 100, The music video for the single was a straight concert filming of the same performance.

 Springsteen continued to perform "War" regularly through his 1988 Tunnel of Love Express and Human Rights Now!
 Tours.
 He then retired it for 11 years until a one-off performance alongside Edwin Starr in Birmingham, England, during the Reunion Tour.
 Springsteen brought the song back for six performances on his 2003 Rising Tour before and in the early days of the Iraq War.
-As of 2024, these are Springsteen's last live performances of the song.
+Springsteen opened each night of his 2026 Land of Hope and Dreams American Tour with the song as a message to President Donald Trump.